Preeray/wine-quality-analysis/README.md

 # Wine Quality Analysis

 This project analyzes a wine quality dataset to understand the factors affecting wine quality.
 The analysis involves data visualization, statistical analysis, and data preprocessing for machine learning tasks.
-For the purpose of this project i have converted the output to a binary output where each wine is either good quality(a score of 7 or higher)or not(a score below 7).
+For the purpose of this project, I have converted the output to a binary output where each wine is either good quality(a score of 7 or higher)or not(a score below 7).

 ## Dataset